christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 7 Rome on the Bosphorus?\
 8 Flavian Dynasty\
 9 Esus the Celtic Deity\
+10 Who Forged History?\
-10 Subversion of the Imperial Cult\
+11 Subversion of the Imperial Cult\
-10.1 Islam\
+12.1 Islam\
 Conclusion\
 Appendix A: Alexander the Great\
 Appendix B: Scythians in China\